 For example, say an employee at work made a big mistake on a project.
 In the email, clearly state what that mistake was.
 Then say that you are emailing to discuss why what was done is incorrect and explain what should have been done instead.
 Not only will this erase any potential confusion, but it also turns this angry email into a constructive one.

-Keep it, well, Professional
+Keep it, well, Professional.

 This might be hard to do all the time, but at least make an effort.
 It will have a positive impact on the way the recipient reads your email.
-Hopefully, thanks to your efforts, the recipient will be more motivated to fix the problem and do better next time rather than be frustrated with the situation.
+Hopefully, thanks to your actions, the recipient will be more motivated to fix the problem and do better next time rather than be frustrated with the situation.

 Include Some Positive Reinforcement